-- Place cut eggplant into a colander and sprinkle with salt.
+- Place sliced eggplant into a colander and sprinkle generously with salt.
 Set aside.

-- Heat coconut oil in a large stock pot to melt.
+- Heat olive oil in a large stock pot.
 Add the onion and cook until translucent, about 5 minutes.
-Add the garlic and cook another 2 minutes or until fragrant.
+Add the garlic and cook another 1-2 minutes or until fragrant.

 - Add the sauce, coconut milk, tomatoes, and lentils.
 Stir to combine.

-- Rinse the eggplant and add to the pot.
-Bring to a simmer for 25-30 minutes or until lentils are tender.
+- Pat dry the eggplant with a towel, brushing off extra salt.
+Chop into 1/3″ cubes and add to the pot.
+Bring to a simmer, cover with lid and cook for 25-30 minutes or until lentils are tender.
+Stir occasionally.

 - Stir in the fresh spinach and cook another 2-3 minutes or until the spinach is wilted.